stapelberg/hugo/content/posts/2019-03-10-debian-winding-down.markdown

 little spare time that I have these days.

 The following sections each deal with what I consider a major pain point, in no particular order.
-Some of them influence each other — for example, if changes worked better, we could have a chance at transitioning packages to be more easily machine readable.
+Some of them influence each other—for example, if changes worked better, we could have a chance at transitioning packages to be more easily machine readable.